-Since 2024, I have been actively publishing in peer-reviewed journals, consolidating a research agenda that bridges methodological innovation with policy-relevant applications in finance and economics.
+Since 2024, I have been actively publishing in peer-reviewed journals, consolidating a research program that bridges methodological innovation with policy-relevant applications in finance and economics.

 Vallarino, D. (2025) “Augmenting Trade Complexity Analysis with Deep Learning: An AI-Based Framework for Small Open Economies.”
 Applied Economics Letters